Gubaer/josm-contourmerge-plugin/README.md

 The `contourmerge` plugin provides an editing mode to merge (or align) two contours on an OSM map, i.e.

-* a section of a lake outline and an a section of neighboring area representing a forest
+* a section of a lake outline and a section of a neighboring area representing a forest
-* a section of a coast line and a section of a residential area
+* a section of a coastline and a section of a residential area
 * two border sections

 ## Install